frankyildiz/Microservices/README.md

   * Paste `Access Key (username)` to Username field and `Secret Key (password)` to Password field.

-  * Define an id like `rancher-frank-yildiz-credentials`.
+  * Define an id like `rancher-fati-yildiz-credentials`.

 * On some systems we need to install Helm S3 plugin as Jenkins user to be able to use S3 with pipeline script.